Hit the ground running – a quick start guide for IBP time series data integration

 Other learning resources on SCN:

-Getting started on HCI which summarizes existing official documentation and it is constantly updated with latest release features: Getting Started on HCI
+Getting started on CPI-DS which summarizes existing official documentation and it is constantly updated with latest release features: Getting Started on HCI